 In the meantime, be prepared for this technology to set off the hype-meter, much like storage area networks (SANs) and virtualization before it.
 Different vendors define automation according to whatever product they've got at the moment, which makes an in-depth discussion on the topic the same as "trying to get your arms around Jell-O," says Dianne McAdam, an analyst at Illuminata in Nashua, NH.

 Much of what's out there currently works only with SANs or with network-attached storage (NAS) devices and thus presumes that a shop has most or all of its storage already networked.
 Only a few storage-automation setups deal with direct-attached storage (DAS).
-(See
+(See "A sampling of provisioning software.")
+Also, while there's a bevy of third-party software vendors that purport to work with multiple suppliers' storage devices, most of these are start-ups trying to blaze the trail.
+For their part, the brand name hardware vendors are all involved in automation efforts in some form, but most work only with their own storage devices - at least for now.

 So what exactly is automation software?
 In its purest form, storage automation is the process of turning manual tasks into things the system manages by itself, with little or no human intervention required.
 This can include jobs such as storage provisioning, backup, restore and other tasks managed by an application or by the user.
 The goal is to translate business needs - such as an Oracle database that needs to be accessible round-the-clock - into a series of specific storage-related actions that the system can deal with on its own.